-Gleolan (aminolevulinic acid HCl) is the first and only FDA approved optical imaging agent for use during fluorescence-guided surgery (FGS) in patients with glioma [suspected World Health Organization (WHO) Grades III or IV on preoperative imaging] as an adjunct for the visualization of malignant tissue during surgery.
-Aminolevulinic acid HCl has been used in over 42 countries for over 80,000 patients1.
+Gleolan (aminolevulinic acid HCl) is the first and only FDA-approved optical imaging agent for use during fluorescence-guided surgery (FGS) in patients with glioma [World Health Organization suspected Grades III and IV on preoperative imaging] as an adjunct for the visualization of malignant tissue during surgery.
+Aminolevulinic acid HCl has been used in over 42 countries for over 100,000 patients12.

 Do not use Gleolan in patients with:

 Due to the risk of phototoxic reactions, do not administer phototoxic drugs and topical preparations containing ALA for 24 hours during the perioperative period.
 Reduce exposure to sunlight or room lights for 48 hours after administration of Gleolan.

 Errors may occur with the use of Gleolan for intraoperative visualization of malignant glioma, including false negatives and false positives.
 Non-fluorescing tissue in the surgical field does not rule out the presence of tumor in patients with glioma.
 Fluorescence may be seen in areas of inflammation or metastases from other tumor types.

 Hypersensitivity reactions, including serious hypersensitivity reactions have occurred; these reactions include anaphylactic shock, swelling, and urticaria.
 Always have cardiopulmonary resuscitation personnel and equipment readily available and monitor all patients for hypersensitivity reactions.